 The competitive grants process for 2016 concluded with the awarding of $364,595 in grants to 61 nonprofit organizations serving Yavapai County.
 Grants were awarded to organizations that provide valuable social services, artistic institutions, environmental organizations and local law enforcement K-9 Units.

-The need for funding outpaced the funds available for grantmaking in 2016, leaving opportunities for people like you to make a difference.
-These 2016 Worthy Projects include opportunities to support Yavapai County with a gift to a deserving organization that will make an immediate impact.
+The need for funding continues to outpace the funds available for grantmaking, leaving opportunities for people like you to make a difference.
+These 2017 Worthy Projects include opportunities to support Yavapai County with a gift to a deserving organization that will make an immediate impact.

 Take a look at some of the ways in which nonprofit organizations are making a difference in Yavapai County.